vinaykumarnuka/e-commerce-website/README.md

 # e-commerce-website
-Order branded bags online – Affordable, stylish, and responsive.
+A frontend-only e-commerce website made with HTML and CSS to display branded bags online at affordable prices.
+This is a static website without any payment or login/signup features.